mrspaceman/officenook/Readme.md

 First I needed to set some requirements. it would need:
   * Designed for a single person
   * Somewhere I can do software development and writing in a nice quiet, comfortable environment
+  * Insulated to retain heat (so that I'm not trying to heat my whole garage
-  * to Fit 2 x 51 cm wide Monitors side by side
+  * needs to Fit 2 x 51 cm wide Monitors side by side
-  * Power sockets
+  * have enough Power sockets
   * Ethernet Switch (for wired internet)
   * Wifi (for my android devices)
   * room for my Swivel Chair